 You’re getting married and need to find the perfect wedding venue.
-You did a few Google searches for “how to book a wedding venue” and have some ideas, but you’re still confused about where to start and what to expect.
+You did a few Google searches for Calgary wedding venues and have some ideas, but you’re still confused about where to start and what to expect.

 If this sounds like you, then this guide is what you’re looking for.
-In fact, it’s the only wedding venue resource you’ll need.
+In fact, it’s the only Calgary wedding venues resource you’ll need.
 Let’s get right into it!

 Make sure you check our newly added marriage commissioner service by Sharon Barwick, Certified Alberta Marriage Commissioner in Calgary.